Coleman Pressley: NASCAR career

 His first race in the Nationwide Series in the No. 47 JTG Daugherty Racing at the Iowa Speedway and finished 41st.
 He raced for R3 Motorsports part-time in the Nationwide Series.
 As of June 7, 2010, his best finish was a 12th-place effort at Nashville Superspeedway, driving the No. 88 JR Motorsports Chevrolet.
 He spent the rest of the season racing part-time in the No. 23 car.

 After ending his driving career, Pressley became a spotter, starting in 2015.
 His first job was spotting for A. J. Allmendinger, who was driving for JTG Daugherty Racing.
 In 2019, he was named Brad Keselowski's spotter.
+In 2020 he became the spotter for the #22 car and Joey Logano.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)